ICHEC/interim-service/_sources/softwares/python-conda.md

   cunum          /mnt/tier2/users/u101223/micromamba/envs/cunum
   cupy           /mnt/tier2/users/u101223/micromamba/envs/cupy
 ```
-We see that we have two environments `cupy` and `cunum` (Note that base environment in micromamba is kep intentionally empty).
+We see that we have two environments `cupy` and `cunum` (Note that base environment in micromamba is kept intentionally empty).

-We can export the environment, say `cupy` as following -
+We can export the environment, say `cupy` as following (We use cupy as example, but you can replace it with the environment with name of your choice) -

 ```bash
 micromamba env export -n cupy